MrWolfZ/simplux/README.md

 - selectors: add testing package that allows mocking selectors
 - selectors: add test to verify store is not eagerly accessed
 - selectors: add basic memoization
-- react: use batching for notifying subscribers
+- react: verify package works with react-native
 - react: add test to verify store is not eagerly accessed
 - async: create package for performing async work for a module
 - async: add testing package that allows mocking async work